Russia says air force has not hit civilian targets in Syria

 London-based rights group Amnesty International said this week that Russia’s bombing of Syria had killed many civilians and could amount to a war crime.
-Russia’s Defence Ministry strongly rejected the allegations.
+Russia’s Defense Ministry strongly rejected the allegations.

 “The Military Space Forces have never hit civilian targets in Syria,” said Viktor Bondarev, Colonel General and commander-in-chief of Russia’s Aerospace Forces.
 Pilots are well-trained and “have never missed their targets, have never hit ... so-called sensitive places: schools, hospitals, mosques,” he said.